ntustison/PaperANTsX/Text/methods.md

 112, 112] were extracted from each image and trained using a batch size of 12 such octant patches with weighted categorical cross entropy as the loss function.
-As we point out in our earlier work [@Tustison:2014ab], obtaining proper brain segmentation is perhaps the most critical step to getting thickness values that have the greatest utility as a potential biomarker.
+As we point out in our earlier work [@Tustison:2014ab], obtaining proper brain segmentation is perhaps the most critical step to estimating thickness values that have the greatest utility as a potential biomarker.
 In fact, the first and last authors (NT and BA, respectively) spent much time during the original ANTs pipeline development [@Tustison:2014ab] trying to get the segmentation correct which required manually looking at many images and manually adjusting where necessary.
 This fine-tuning is often omitted or not considered when other groups [@Clarkson:2011aa;@Schwarz:2016aa;@Rebsamen:2020aa] use components of our cortical thickness pipeline which can be potentially problematic[@Tustison:2013aa].
 Fine-tuning for this particular workflow was also performed between the first and last authors using manual variation of the weights in the weighted categorical cross entropy.
 Ultimately, we settled on a weight vector of $(0.05, 1.5, 1, 3, 4, 3, 3)$ for the CSF, GM, WM, Deep GM, brain stem, and cerebellum, respectively.
 Other hyperparameters can be directly inferred from explicit specification in the actual code.
 As mentioned previously, training data was derived from application of the ANTs Atropos segmentation [@Avants:2011aa] during the course of our previous work [@Tustison:2014ab].
+Data augmentation included small affine and deformable perturbations using ``antspynet.randomly_transform_image_data`` and random contralateral flips.

 __Desikan-Killiany-Tourville parcellation.__  Preprocessing for the DKT
 parcellation training was similar to the Deep Atropos training.
 However, the